Dudukun/alx-low_level_programming/0x0F-function_pointers/README.md

- contain all the function prototypes and data structures used by the program
+ a program that prints the opcodes of its own main function